apache/doris-website/docs/sql-manual/sql-functions/bitwise-functions/bit_test.md

 ### description
 #### Syntax

-`bit_test(Integer-type lhs, Integer-type rhs, '......')`
+`bit_test(Integer-type value, Integer-type pos, '......')`

 "Convert the value of 'value' into binary form and return the value at the specified position 'pos', where 'pos' starts from 0 and goes from right to left.
 If there are multiple values for 'pos', combine the values at multiple 'pos' positions using the AND operator and return the final result.
+If the value of pos is negative or exceeds the total number of bits in value, the result will be 0.
-Integer ranges: TINYINT, SMALLINT, INT, BIGINT, LARGEINT."
+Integer value ranges: TINYINT, SMALLINT, INT, BIGINT, LARGEINT."

 ### example